sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The GIMP ToolKit
+Short desc    : The GIMP ToolKit
 URL          : http://www.gtk.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The gtk+ package contains the GIMP ToolKit (GTK+), a library for
+Descript     : The gtk+ package contains the GIMP ToolKit (GTK+), a library for
              : creating graphical user interfaces for the X Window System.
 GTK+ was
              : originally written for the GIMP (GNU Image Manipulation Program) image
              : processing program, but is now used by several other programs as